 In addition to meeting your budgetary needs, it should offer any tools and features necessary for the kind of store you wish to run.
 Choose your platform carefully.

 Your business and website should be flexible.
-Offering more options in just about every way will substantially increase the number of customers you could reach.
+Offering more options in just about every way will substantially increase the number of customers you can reach.

 It should also be convenient: customers should be able to complete the ordering process with little difficulty.
 Plus, anyone who wants to succeed as an online business needs to enable strong security measures.